AAAbduu/NetworkDSA/README.md

 # NetworkDSA
+DSA 2021 Programming Project
+Programming project from EHU/UPV university, in the module Data Structure and Algorithms in second year of Software Engineering.
-DSA 2021 Programming Project DSA project from EHU/UPV university, project consists of developing a social network in which people are connected. @author Abdu. @author Agustin.
+Project consists of developing a social network in which people are connected.
+@author Abdu.
+@author Agustin.